osate/website/source/about-osate.md

 5. Perform compositional verification of system and component behavior using the AGREE language (developed by Rockwell Collins in the SMACCM research project).
    This supports reasoning about system behavior based on assume/guarantee contracts and the structure of the system’s architecture model.
 6. Architecture Led Integrated System Assurance (ALISA).
 ALISA provides a Requirement Specification capability that allows users to express stakeholder requirements and system specifications in the context of an AADL model of a system.
-It also allows for the importation of existing text-based requirements documents through the Requirements Interchange (ReqIF) format (e.g., from IBM® Rational® DOORS® (Dynamic Object Oriented Requirements System)).
-Once imported the requirements can then be associated with a model of the system in its operational context.
 A requirements analysis will assess how well different aspects of the system (interfaces, quality attributes, and hazards) are covered by the requirements specification.
 This is a capability that was added to
    OSATE in version 2.2.
 The capability includes the ReqSpec requirements definition, requirements traceability, traceability reports, verification plan execution, and certification plan execution.
 For documentation see the Alisa User Guide accessible from the OSATE Help Page.